-Most of the northward dust transportation across the MBMS (mainly affecting the Mediterranean but reaching also the Black Sea) is related to the southerly winds (Scirocco,

-Ghibili, Khamsin), which are associated with seasonal displacement of cyclones over the 83 Mediterranean (e.g. Rodriguez et al., 2001).
-Maximum dust transport is observed during spring 84 over the central and eastern parts of the Mediterranean (Luck & Ben Othman, 2002; O'Hara et 85 al., 2006).
-During summer, when anticyclonic conditions are prevalent, and drought 86 characterizes the Mediterranean area (e.g. Roberts et al., 2008; Israelevich et al., 2012; Bout-87 Roumazeilles et al., 2013), significant amounts of dust can be transported from the Sahara 88 desert by the aforementioned southerly winds.
-Moreover, the transportation of dust to the 89 eastern part of the Black Sea is associated with easterly /southeasterly winds related to the low-90 and mid-tropospheric flows from the Caspian - Central Asia regions in the east and warm 91 advection from the Middle East in the south (Davitashvili, 2019).
-In general, the dust transport 92 occurs in the form of "pulses", and the annual dust flux can be controlled by a few episodes, 93 with several researchers (e.g. Barnaba & Gobbi, 2004; Pey et al., 2003) reporting that a single 94 Sahara outbreak can account for 40-80% of the total annual flux.
-95
+Most of the northward dust transportation across the MBMS (mainly affecting the Mediterranean but reaching also the Black Sea) is related to the southerly winds (Scirocco, Ghibili, Khamsin), which are associated with seasonal displacement of cyclones over the Mediterranean (e.g. Rodriguez et al., 2001).
+Maximum dust transport is observed during spring over the central and eastern parts of the Mediterranean (Luck and Ben Othman, 2002; O'Hara et al., 2006).
+During summer, when anticyclonic conditions are prevalent, and drought characterizes the Mediterranean area (e.g. Bout-Roumazeilles et al., 2013; Israelevich et al., 2012; Roberts et al., 2008), significant amounts of dust can be transported from the Sahara desert aforementioned southerly winds.
+Moreover, transportation of dust to the eastern part of the Black Sea is associated with easterly /southeasterly winds related to the low- and mid-tropospheric flows from the Caspian -Central Asia regions in the east and warm advection from the Middle East in the south (Davitashvili, 2019).
+In general, the dust transport occurs in the form of "pulses", and the annual dust flux can be controlled by a few episodes, with several researchers (e.g. Barnaba and Gobbi, 2004; Pey et al., 2003) reporting that a single Sahara outbreak can account for 40-80% of the total annual flux.

-96 The relative contribution of dry or wet deposition to dust inputs is determined by the rainfall 97 regimes, which are highly variable in this region.
-For instance, in the eastern Mediterranean, 98 the relative contribution of dry deposition can reach 93% of the total dust input during summer 99 (Kubilay et al. 2000), whereas in the north-west of the Mediterranean wet deposition is 100 prevalent (Vincent et al., 2015).
+The relative contribution of dry or wet deposition to dust inputs is determined by the rainfall regimes, which are highly variable in this region.
+For instance, in the eastern Mediterranean, the relative contribution of dry deposition can reach 93% of the total dust input during summer (Kubilay et al., 2000), whereas in the north-west of the Mediterranean wet deposition is prevalent (Vincent et al., 2015).

-102 3.
-Materials and methods
+3. Materials and methods

-103 The observed rates of dust deposition (wet and dry) in several stations of the study area 104 (obtained from several researchers; see Table 1) were imported into a geodatabase.
-In Table 1 105 the mean observed rates of dust deposition at coastal stations of the MBMS system are listed.
-106 Most of these stations cover periods that are longer than 2 years of continuous fields 107 measurement but in the case of the Black Sea, where measurements are limited, stations with 108 shorter durations of measurements were available.
+The observed rates of dust deposition (wet and dry) in several stations of the study area (obtained from several researchers; see Table 1) were imported into a geodatabase.
+In Table 1 the mean observed rates of dust deposition at coastal stations of the MBMS system are listed.
+Most of these stations cover periods that are longer than 2 years of continuous field measurement but in the case of the Black Sea, where measurements are limited, stations with shorter duration of measurements were available.

-109 The values presented in Table 1, are within the same order of magnitude with the values 110 reported by other researchers; for example, Guerzoni & Molinaroli (2005) have given annual 111 values of 2-25 g m-2 and 6-46 g m-2 for the WMED and EMED, respectively.
-On the other hand, 112 the values of Table 1 are one to two orders of magnitude higher than those simulated for MED 113 by Gallisai et al. (2012), using the BSC-DREAM8b model for the period January 2000 -114 December 2007: 0.18-0.36 g m-2 year-1 (southern part) and 0.007-0.01 g m-2 year-1 (northern 115 part).
-These differences can be attributed to the fluctuations of frequency and intensity of the

-- recorded dust events for different time periods and to the data (average monthly values) utilised

-- 117 in mathematical simulations.
+The values presented in Table 1, are within the same order of magnitude with the values reported by other researchers; for example, Guerzoni and Molinaroli (2005) have given annual values of 2-25 g m-2 and 6-46 g m-2 for the WMED and EMED, respectively.
+On the other hand, the values of Table 1 are one to two orders of magnitude higher than those simulated for MED by Gallisai et al. (2012), using the BSC-DREAM8b model for the period January 2000 - December 2007: 0.18-0.36 g m-2 year-1 (southern part) and 0.007-0.01 g m-2 year-1 (northern part).
+These differences can be attributed to the fluctuations of frequency and intensity of the recorded dust events for different time periods and to the data (average monthly values) utilised in mathematical simulations.

-- 118